-Our Project Based Learning (PBL) modules are designed to provide a deeper learning experience, build growth mindset and develop intrinsic motivation.
+Our Project Based Learning (PBL) modules are designed to provide a deeper learning experience, and build an innovation mindset.
+They come with detailed lesson plans for teachers.
 Our unique modules emphasize:

 Below is a sampling of some of our modules.

 Note: Our new modules, including those that build scientific creativity and reasoning, are coming online soon.

 In this module, students work on making their own product-based invention, starting from coming up with an idea all the way to prototyping and finalizing their invention.
 Students learn a few different creativity techniques like associative thinking and reverse thinking, which they use to come up with original ideas.
 In addition, they learn about design thinking, evaluating different ideas, pitching their idea and they even submit an application to a national level invention competition!
 The module ends with a demo day where the inventors show case their work and can include an audience voted best invention award.

 This module extends the computer science unplugged concept into a bigger group project.
 In this highly collaborative group project students design an interactive play, where the audience gets some choice on how the play proceeds, while learning computer science fundamentals.
 The class is divided into three groups that work on the beginning, middle and end scenes of the story respectively.
 First, the three groups agree on the main characters and setting ("global variables").
 Then each group uses creativity techniques like associative and analogical thinking in defining their scenes.
 Groups work independently and only communicate the least amount of information to the other teams.
 After all groups finish their scripts, the class puts the whole story together, invariably discovering hilarious "integration" issues!